zyang310/comp423-course-notes/docs/tutorials/go-setup.md

 ```bash
 go mod init main.go
 ```

-!!! note "what does go mod do?
+!!! note "what does go mod do?"
     the `go mod init` command is used to initialize a new module in your project.
 It creates a new `go.mod` file in your current directory.
 Each Go module is defined by a `go.mod` file that describes the module's properties, including its dependencies on other modules as well as define the module's import path.
 You can manage your dependencies with other `go mod` commands (e.g., `go mod tidy`, `go get`, etc).